How to Survive a Marriage: Ratings and cancellation

-The show did not profit from the large lead-in that the high-rated Another World provided, mostly due to its many attempts to be socially relevant, which usually took the place of traditional storytelling to which American soap viewers at the time were acclimated.
-How to Survive a Marriage ran a distant third in the 3:30 p.m. timeslot, behind Match Game on CBS (then daytime TV's highest-rated program) and One Life to Live on ABC; a move to 1:30 p.m. on January 6, 1975 after the cancellation of the original version of the famed game Jeopardy! (it was done to enable Another World to expand to an hour) only brought worse ratings, as it faced two longtime favorites on the competing networks, CBS' As the World Turns which was expanded to an hour (11 months later) and ABC's Let's Make a Deal.
-Despite NBC's high hopes for How to Survive a Marriage it would only last on the air for sixteen months, ending on a Thursday (the 1:30–3:00 p.m. block on NBC was preempted the following day for a 90-minute special, First Ladies' Diaries: Rachel Jackson).
+The show did not profit from the large lead-in that Another World provided, mostly due to its many attempts to be socially relevant, which usually took the place of traditional storytelling to which American soap viewers at the time were acclimated.
+How to Survive a Marriage ran a distant third in the 3:30 p.m. timeslot, behind Match Game 74 on CBS (then daytime television's highest-rated program) and One Life to Live on ABC; a move to 1:30 p.m. on January 6, 1975 after the cancellation of the original version of the game show Jeopardy! (which was done to enable Another World to expand to an hour) only brought worse ratings, as it faced CBS' As the World Turns and ABC's Let's Make a Deal.
+Despite NBC's high hopes for How to Survive a Marriage, it would only last for sixteen months, ending on a Thursday (the 1:30–3:00 p.m. block on NBC was preempted the following day for a 90-minute special, First Ladies' Diaries: Rachel Jackson).
 The following Monday, April 21, 1975, Days of Our Lives expanded to an hour and assumed the vacant half hour left in NBC's daytime schedule.